tandao0909/hands-on-with-DS/Chapter 18/note.md

 - `info`: This environment-specific dictionary may provide extra information, just like the one returned by the `reset()` method.
 Once you have finished using an environment, you should call its `close()` method to free resources.

+## A simple hardcoded policy

+Let's hardcode a simple policy that accelerates left when the pole leaning toward the left and accelerates right when the pole leaning toward the right.
+We'll run this policy for 500 episodes and see its statistics.
+If you look at the result, even after 500 attempts, this policy never managed to keep the pole upright for more than 63 consecutive steps.
+Not good.
+If you look at the stimulation in this chapter's notebook, you'll see that the cart oscillates left and right more and more, until the pole tilts too much.